AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/portfolios/create-and-manage-portfolios/add-projects-to-portfolios.md

 ---
 product-area: portfolios;projects
 navigation-topic: create-and-manage-portfolios
-title: Aggiungere progetti a un Portfolio
+title: Add Projects to a Portfolio
-description: È consigliabile aggiungere progetti ai portfolio quando vengono avviati.
-Tuttavia, puoi aggiungerli a un portfolio in qualsiasi momento della loro durata.
+description: We recommend that you add projects to portfolios when you initiate them.
+However, you can add them to a portfolio at any time during their lifetime.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: 97f36c18-3ac8-45ac-b5bc-dfe8b1363faf
 last-update: 2026-04-01T18:03:50Z
 git-commit-file: b03dbe8e217593e0f3a6fcd522148dcd8b7670b8
-source-git-commit: 18301970abddd8ed98abccf42562d950422bfa7c
+source-git-commit: fee6b71eeb0ca79703a2a9e29a14040b91cb7387
 workflow-type: tm+mt
-source-wordcount: '416'
+source-wordcount: '514'
-ht-degree: 5%
+ht-degree: 4%

 ---